-\\ In order to qualify for Honors with Proficency or Honors a student must write the Final Exams.
-Final Exams are worth 20% of the student mark.
-The only exceptions are students who are excused from writing for documented medical reasons or documentation contained in a student Individual Program Plan.\\
+In order to qualify for Honors with Proficency or Honors a student must write the Final Exams.
+Final Exams are worth 20% of the student mark in grade nine, 15% of the student mark in grade eight and 10% of the mark in grade seven.
+The only exceptions are students who are excused from writing for documented medical reasons or documentation contained in a student Individual Program Plan.